CMLKevin/pigeon-banking/CRYPTO_TRADING.md

 ### Closing a Position

-1. Navigate to your open positions
+1. Navigate to your open positions section
+2. View your position summary showing all positions grouped by coin
-2. Click "Close Position" on the position you want to close
+3. Click "Close Position" on the specific position you want to close
-3. Confirm the action
+4. Confirm the action
-4. Your margin + P&L (if any) is returned to your Agon balance
+5. Your margin + P&L (if any) is returned to your Agon balance

+**Note**: Closing one position does not affect your other open positions.
+Each position is managed independently.

 ## API Endpoints